BiographyLibrary/Biography-Library/README.md

 - Content expansion helps elaborate on brief entries
 - Guided prompts ask thoughtful questions to inspire writing
 - All AI responses are generated in the biography's language

-## Production Deployment

-### Infomaniak Hosting (Production)
-The production version is designed to be hosted on Infomaniak's Swiss infrastructure, ensuring:
-- Data sovereignty (Swiss data protection)
-- GDPR compliance
-- High availability
-- European data residency

-### Environment Variables (Production)
-Ensure all environment variables are set in your production environment:
-- Supabase connection strings
-- API keys for AI features
-- Any additional service credentials

 ## Development